bentoml/BentoML/docs/source/get-started/quickstart.rst

             result = self.pipeline(text)
             return result[0]['summary_text']

-In BentoML, a Service is a deployable and scalable unit, defined as a Python class with the ``@bentoml.service`` decorator.
+In BentoML, a :doc:`Service </guides/services>` is a deployable and scalable unit, defined as a Python class with the ``@bentoml.service`` decorator.
 It can manage states and their lifecycle, and expose one or multiple APIs accessible through HTTP.
 Each API within the Service is defined using the ``@bentoml.api`` decorator, specifying it as a Python function.

 In the ``Summarization`` class, the Service retrieves a pre-trained model (``sshleifer/distilbart-cnn-12-6``) from the Hugging Face hub and initializes a pipeline for text summarization.
 The ``summarize`` method serves as the API endpoint.
 In this example, it accepts a string input with an example provided, processes it through the pipeline, and returns the summarized text.